xclams/neaGPS/README.md

 Curriki.Org
 =======
-This is the branch of XWiki-CLAMS dedicated to www.curriki.org, the target platform that was there originally for XWiki CLAMS.
+This is the branch of XWiki-CLAMS and currikiorg dedicated to gps.nea.org, a sharing platform for the Great Public Schools project of the National Education Association in Washington, DC, USA.

-The XWiki Collaborative Learning Asset Management System is a web-based platform to share learning resources.
-It employs the XWiki infrastructure to offer a rich collaborative experience.
-See http://xclams.xwiki.org for a more information.

-http://www.curriki.org is a website in wide-use several countries to share learning resources among peers.
-It is the work of the non-profit corporation Curriki Inc. The code of this website is, for its biggest part, in this tree under LGPL.
-Please see www.curriki.org and its team for more information.

-The Currikiorg codebase is hosted here, except for configuration.
-It employs [XWiki jira](http://jira.xwiki.org/browse/CURRIKI) as issue tracker, an internal continuous development server, a development server, a beta server, and a production server (http://www.curriki.org/).
+The neaGPS codebase is hosted here, except for configuration.
+It employs [XWiki jira](http://jira.xwiki.org/browse/CURRIKI) as issue tracker, an internal continuous development server, a development server, a beta server, and a production server.